 1.4 Academic Standards

-In order to preserve the integrity of the College as a community and center of learning, the College requires students to withdraw for three different kinds of reasons: when students fail to act in accordance with the standards of behavior established by the Senate and set forth in the Course of Study; or when students cannot remain without endangering their own health or that of other students; or when students have failed to make satisfactory progress toward the degree.
+In order to preserve the integrity of the College as a community and center of learning, the College requires students to withdraw for three different kinds of reasons: when students fail to act in accordance with the standards of behavior established by the College and set forth in the Course Catalog; or when students cannot remain without endangering their own health or that of other students; or when students have failed to make satisfactory progress toward the degree.

 At the end of each semester, as soon as possible after grades are reported, the Committee on Academic Standards reviews the records of all students who fail to meet the standards defined above.
 The Dean for Academic Advising is responsible for reviewing the records of all students and reporting the names and records of deficient students to the committee.
-In considering each case, the committee usually examines deficiency reports from instructors and receives reports from the offices of the Dean of Student development, the Dean for Academic Advising, and the Health and Counseling Center.
+In considering each case, the committee usually examines progress reports from instructors and receives reports from the offices of the Dean of Student Development, and the Dean for Academic Advising.
 In addition, the committee may ask for a report from the faculty advisor, as well as a written statement from the student.
 Tentative grades in year courses are considered by the committee.
 In its deliberations, the committee seeks to consider all pertinent information before making an evaluation of the student's failure to make satisfactory progress toward graduation.

 Based on the review outlined above, the committee is empowered to act as it may determine.
 The most common actions are listed below.

 Letter of Warning: A letter explaining the deficiency and possible consequences if improved performance is not achieved in the following semester or year.